arp242/gopher.vim/README.markdown

 Installation
 ------------

-Installation can be done using the usual suspects. **Vim 8.0.400** or **Neovim 0.2.0** are supported; older versions may work but are not supported. **Vim 8.1.1513** is recommended, mainly for the popup feature, which vastly improves the UX for key mappings.
+Installation can be done using the usual suspects. **Vim 8.0.1630** or **Neovim 0.3.2** are supported; older versions will *not* work due to missing features.
+**Vim 8.1.1513** is recommended, mainly for the popup feature, which vastly improves the UX for key mappings.
 [How can I get a newer version of Vim on Ubuntu?][new] might be useful.

 This plugin **requires Go 1.11** or newer; older versions will *not* work as the internal vendoring uses modules.